rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 9/10.
 Decades of learning distilled in one simple, complete package.
 I also appreciate the Zen / Landmarkian underpinnings.

-There is one caveat, common to all productivity / personal development techniques, namely: the devil will be in the implementation, i.e. the self-discipline and practice to apply the techniques -- no matter however great the ideas and processes are (["ideas are cheap, implementation is costly"][impl]).
-For example, I've heard about this many times in the last 15+ years, and come across bits and pieces, but it has taken until now for me to knuckle down and really read the book -- and my implementation has only just started.
+There is one caveat, common to all productivity / personal development techniques, namely: the devil will be in the implementation, i.e. the self-discipline and practice to apply the techniques.
+No matter how great the ideas and processes are it is putting them into practice which is often the hardest part -- ["ideas are cheap, implementation is costly"][impl].

+For example personally, I've heard about "getting things done" many times in the last 15+ years, and come across bits and pieces, but it has taken me until now for me to knuckle down and really read the book.
+And that's just the start: I need to do the initial sweep (nearly there!).
+Then, and even more importantly, I need put in place a daily and weekly habit of for daily inbox clearing and weekly reviewing.
+Here goes!

 [impl]: /principles/implementation-is-costly